grafana/beyla/docs/sources/tutorial/getting-started.md

 ---
-title: Beyla quick start tutorial
+title: Getting started with Beyla
-menuTitle: Quick start tutorial
+menuTitle: Getting started tutorial
 description: Learn how to instrument an application export data with Prometheus to Grafana Cloud.
 weight: 3
 keywords: